KatrinaTom/react-tic-tac-toe-practice/Assignments/T2A2-API/README.md

 However without reviewing other types of databases I wouldn’t have been able to come to this conclusion.

-A comparison between a Relational Database Management System and a Non-Relational Database Management System, the only drawback I could find is the potentia complexity of a relational database.
+A comparison between a Relational Database Management System and a Non-Relational Database Management System, the only drawback I could find is the potential complexity of a relational database.
 Especially when it comes to storing data in a tabular form, which can make it difficult to represent complex relationships between objects.

 ![Comparing Relational Database Management Systems](/images/DBMS_Compare.png)